vinc/vinc.cc/source/blog/2017-11-29-vinua-com-reloaded.html.markdown

 In the meantime I've been using [vinua.net][2] a lot more for my servers on various cloud providers and a few days ago I purchased [vinua.fr][3] because the business is registered in France.
-Both domains are configured to redirect all traffic to [vinua.com][1], so it's better to have something to show.
+Both domains are configured to redirect all traffic to [vinua.com][1], so it's better to have something to show there.

 [1]: https://vinua.com
 [2]: https://vinua.net